kanchan1427/daily-blogs/README.md

 and people are interested in our products and they come to check out our products.
 These are our Leads.

-After creating a lead erpnext is providing us many features like auto assignment by using which we can assign a lead to a particular user.
+After creating a lead ErpGuru is providing us many features like auto assignment by using which we can assign a lead to a particular user.
 Adding Multiple Contacts and Addresses:- In order to close a sales deal, you will have to contact multiple people working in the